BinLama/pomodoro/server/README.md

 - Using migrations to update tables
 - Using seeders to insert data
 - End to end testing of the whole API

+## TODO

+- Change my api to take in userId because it's the RestAPI way.